s256945/sprout/README.md

 # 🌱 Sprout

-*A nature-inspired Pomodoro timer where your focus grows into a garden.*
+*A nature-inspired Pomodoro timer where your focus grows a sproutling.*

 ---